dhedges013/syncro_csv_importer/README.md

    - Syncro Subdomain and API Key
    - Clearing out the temp_data.json file (if there is one already created)

-# To-Do List 3.16.25
+# To-Do List 11.11.25
--Template CSV Data points are not unified
+- Expand invoice importer tax-rate/default handling

 Importer doesnt account for:
    - if the comment should be private or public communication or not.
 All comments are imported in as Private